JRaviLab/amRdata/README.md

 library(amRdata)

-# Step 1: Check BV-BRC data availability for bacteria of your choice
+# Step 1a: Check BV-BRC data availability for bacteria of your choice
 checkDataAvailability(
   user_bacs = c("Shigella flexneri", "Shigella sonnei", "Helicobacter pylori")
 )

+# Step 1b: List of recommended bacteria for quick turnaround by loading the data
+species_counts_named

 # Step 2: Download and prepare genomes with paired AST data from BV-BRC
 prepareGenomes(